Unite Group plc Anti-Slavery and Human Trafficking Statement

-Unite Students has 1450 employees (as of 31 December 2016) all of whom are UK based (except for 8 in our China marketing office in Beijing and 3 in Cyprus).
-These employees operate our 140 properties across the UK, providing homes to over 49,000 students.
+Unite Students has 1408 employees (as of 02 October 2018) all of whom are UK based (except for 8 in our China marketing office in Beijing and 3 in Cyprus).
+These employees operate our circa 130 properties across the UK, providing homes to over 50,000 students.

 We have a Code of Conduct on Employment Practices which (among other things) sets out our commitment to ensure all employment with us is on a voluntary basis.
 Our Unite Students Code of Ethics sets out our expectation that all employees conduct business in accordance with the highest standards of business and personal ethics, which includes always acting honestly, with integrity and without discrimination.
 One way we reinforce this is through our Unite values, which include a commitment for our employees to always “Do What’s Right”.
 We provide guidance and training to support employee understanding of our values and actively encourage employees to raise concerns, including through a confidential whistleblowing channel.